RozDavid/LanguageGroundedSemseg/README.md

 [arXiv](https://arxiv.org/abs/2204.07761) | [Project Page](https://rozdavid.github.io/scannet200) | [Benchmark](http://kaldir.vc.in.tum.de/scannet_benchmark/) |  [Video](https://www.youtube.com/watch?v=Cu-zW1oXrvU)

-**Main Contirbutions:**
+**Main Contributions:**
   - We propose a new 200-class 3D semantic segmentation benchmark on real-world 3D ScanNet scene data, considering an order of magnitude more category annotation labels than existing 3D semantic segmentation benchmarks.
-  - In order to guide the construction of robust 3D semantic feature representations for this challenging task, we propose to align geometric feature extraction to the category embedding of the CLIP pretrained language model.
+  - To guide the construction of robust 3D semantic feature representations for this challenging task, we propose to align geometric feature extraction to the category embedding of the CLIP pretrained language model.
 This results in improved performance both overall and in the rarely seen, including in the limited-data regime.

 For any code-related or other questions open an issue [here](https://github.com/RozDavid/LanguageGroundedSemseg/issues) or contact [David Rozenberszki](https://rozdavid.github.io)